-For the past 20+ years my company has hosted it’s own annual trade show and conference.
-Clients, prospects, and partners from around the world join us to me network, and learn about our upcoming product road-map while rubbing elbows with company leadership and industry influencers.
+For the past 20+ years, my company has hosted its own annual trade show and conference.
+Clients, prospects, and partners from around the world join us to network, train, and learn about our upcoming product road-map while rubbing elbows with company leadership and industry influencers.

 I remember the first conference after I started, I had a whopping nine or ten attendees in total from my account base.
 Not really something to brag about.
 But, this past year I’m proud to say that, out of all the sales people, I had the highest client attendance.
 51 of my clients attended against my peer average of about 13.